-The signals do not always make practical sense for bicyclists, however.
-First, the right turn signal using the left arm makes practical sense for motor vehicle drivers because only the left arm can be seen out of the car window.
-A bicyclist's extended right arm is both visible and clearly communicates the bicyclist's intention to turn right.
-Also, control of a bicycle often requires use of both hands, particularly when braking at turns.
-Thankfully, there is a lot of flexibility built into this law, allowing for different types of signals, depending on the vehicle.
+Control of a bicycle often requires both hands, particularly when braking at turns.
+Thankfully, there is a lot of flexibility built into the law, allowing for different types of signals, depending on the vehicle.
 And using an alternative signal or method of communication does not automatically put the bicyclist at risk of fault:

-§ 20-154 (d) A violation of this section shall not constitute negligence per se.
+N.C.
+Gen. Stat. § 20-154 (d) A violation of this section shall not constitute negligence per se.